-- 3.1 All emissions to air other than steam or condensed water vapour shall be free from droplets, persistent mist and persistent fume. - 3.2 There shall be no visible emission of wood dust or wood particles from the installation. - 3.3 Emissions of smoke from the chimney serving the plant shall be free from visible smoke and not exceed Ringelmann Shade 1 as described in BS 2742:2009. - 3.4 Emissions from the Veto stoker biomass boiler shall be free from persistent visible emissions. - 3.5 Emissions of total particulate matter from the combustion process shall not exceed 60mg/m3. - 3.6 Emissions of organic compounds from the combustion process shall not exceed 20mg/m3. - 3.7 Emissions of carbon monoxide from the combustion plant shall not exceed 250mg/m^{3.} - 3.8 Emissions of chlorine (expressed as hydrogen chloride) from the combustion plant shall not exceed 100mg/m3.
+- 3.1 All emissions to air other than steam or condensed water vapour shall be free from droplets, persistent mist and persistent fume. - 3.2 There shall be no visible emission of wood dust or wood particles from the installation. - 3.3 Emissions of smoke from the chimney serving the plant shall not exceed Ringelmann Shade 1 as described in BS 2742:2009 on start up and after 10 minutes the emissions shall be free from visible smoke. - 3.4 Emissions from the Veto stoker biomass boiler shall be free from persistent visible emissions. - 3.5 Emissions of total particulate matter from the combustion process shall not exceed 60mg/m3. - 3.6 Emissions of organic compounds from the combustion process shall not exceed 20mg/m3. - 3.7 Emissions of carbon monoxide from the combustion plant shall not exceed 250mg/m^{3.} - 3.8 Emissions of chlorine (expressed as hydrogen chloride) from the combustion plant shall not exceed 100mg/m3.